 Kathryn Gretsinger, an award-winning CBC broadcaster .

-The forums are presented in a virtual / Zoom environment for elected officials but are also being livestreamed so that members of the public can also view the presentations and discussion.
-Three forums have already taken place over the past two Saturdays with over 90 elected officials participating -
+The forums were presented in a virtual / Zoom environment for elected officials but were also livestreamed so that members of the public could view the presentations and discussion.
+Four forums were held during the month of November 2020 with over 100 elected officials from across Metro Vancouver participating -

 highlights can be found here.